Juneau, Alaska: State Parks

-Alaska State Parks maintains the Juneau Trail System, a series of wilderness trails ranging from easy to extremely difficult.
+Alaska State Parks maintains the Juneau Trail System, a series of wilderness trails which vary from easy to extremely difficult to hike.

 Climate

 The Juneau area is in a transition zone between a humid continental climate (Köppen Dfb), a subarctic climate (Köppen Dfc), and an oceanic climate (Köppen Cfb/Cfc), depending on the isotherm used.
 The city's climate is heavily influenced by the proximity of the Pacific Ocean, specifically the warm Alaska Current, and the Coast Mountains that form a natural orographic barrier for incoming air.
-The weather is thus mild and moist, which, as in other parts of the Alaska Panhandle, allows the growth of temperate rainforests.
-Like other settlements in the area, Juneau does not experience permafrost.
+As a result, the weather is mild and moist, which, as in other parts of the Alaska Panhandle, allows the growth of temperate rainforests.
+Like other cities in southeast Alaska, Juneau does not have permafrost.
+As of 2023, Juneau falls within USDA Hardiness Zones 6B and 7A.

 There are two prevalent types of wind in Juneau.
-Particularly in winter, the Aleutian Low will draw warm and moist air from the south, bringing ample snow- or rainfall, and even in summer, winds will tend to blow onshore.
-The strength and frequency of the rainfall will depend from several factors, including the presence of El Niño (more mild and rainy weather) or La Niña (colder and drier periods due to the presence of an anticyclone in the Gulf of Alaska).
+Particularly in winter, the Aleutian Low draws warm and moist air from the south, bringing ample snow- or rainfall, and even in summer, winds will tend to blow onshore.
+The strength and frequency of the rainfall depends on several factors, including the presence of El Niño (more mild and rainy weather) or La Niña (colder and drier periods due to the presence of an anticyclone in the Gulf of Alaska).
 Conversely, offshore winds from the interior are normally dry but may have extreme variations in temperature.

 Temperatures vary relatively little over the year.
 Winters are mild by Alaskan standards, with the average temperature of January slightly below freezing and highs often above 32 °F; summers are rather cool but occasionally may get warm.
 Temperatures above 75 °F or below 10 °F are not unheard of but are rare.
 Precipitation falls on an average 230 days per year, averaging 62.27 in at the airport (1981–2010 normals), but ranging from 55 to 92 in, depending on location.
 Most of it will occur in fall and winter, some falling as snow from November to March.

 Records have been officially kept at downtown Juneau from January 1890 to June 1943, and at Juneau International Airport since July 1943.
 The coldest temperature ever officially recorded in Juneau was -22 °F on February 2, 1968, and January 12, 1972, while the hottest was 90 °F on July 7, 1975.
 The normals and record temperatures for both downtown and the airport are given below.

 Demographics

 Juneau first appeared on the 1890 U.S. Census.
-It formally incorporated in 1900.
+It was formally incorporated in 1900, and on July 1, 1970, the city of Juneau merged with the city of Douglas and the surrounding Greater Juneau Borough to form the current municipality, which accounts for the population jump between the 1970 and 1980 censuses.